No team wants to distance itself from 2017 more than Browns

 Washington at Arizona

-Like Patricia and, to a lighter extent Vrabel, new Cardinals coach Steve Wilks made his reputation as a defensive coordinator with Carolina.
+Like Patricia and to a lesser extent Vrabel, new Cardinals coach Steve Wilks made his reputation as a defensive coordinator with Carolina.
 One thing for sure, he will have the Cardinals playing a more physical style than in recent seasons.
 On offense, he gets back fantasy football go-to David Johnson at running back.

 With the Cousins years over, Alex Smith was acquired and will make few mistakes at quarterback.
 He doesn't have a ton to work with, unless recently signed Adrian Peterson still excels.
 Don't bet against Peterson.